AVoided Emissions and geneRation Tool (AVERT)

 - The AVERT Overview and Step-by-Step instructions

 In order to run AVERT’s Main Module, computers running Windows must have Excel 2007 or newer. acros must be enabled.
-Excel files generated in AVERT’s Main Module can exceed 100 MB in size, depending on the number of units in the region of analysis.
+Excel files generated in AVERT’s Main Module can exceed 100 MB in size, depending on the number of generating units in the region of analysis.